HECM for Purchase

 Buying a “fixer-upper”, a “handyman special” or an “as-is” type of property should send up red-flags and the property probably won’t be acceptable for the HECM for Purchase financing scenario.
 The Buyer cannot (and should not) put any of their own money into repairs before they own the home.
 This is the Seller’s responsibility.

 The appraisers inspection is cursory and not detailed like an actual Inspector’s Report.
-If the Purchase Agreement does not call for Inspections, any subsequent inspections decided upon are for the sole use of the Buyer and the lender will not need to see it.
-However, we strongly encourage any home buyer to get inspections completed.
+If the Purchase Agreement calls for Inspections, the inspections are for the sole use of the Buyer and the lender will not need to see it.
+We strongly encourage any home buyer to get inspections completed.

 What are some examples of "major property deficiencies?"